Sometimes you just keep going.

 Hey, even moving backwards you are progressing.
-Back, sideways, forward, or up or down is progressing -- it's life's exercise.
+Backwards, sideways, forward, or up or down is progressing -- it's life's exercise.

 You could quote Hawking, Einstein, Margaret Thatcher, Buddha -- a lot of major thinkers talk about the roads we travel on.
 You could sing that song:

 with many twists and turns.